MarianSulik/DataEngineering-DVD-rental-project/README.md

 # Overview

-This project aims to convert snow flake schema into star schema using Python and SQL and create datawarehouse in Redshift
+This project aims to convert relational data model into dimensional data model using Python and SQL and create datawarehouse in Redshift

 # Project Goals